Court Affirms Suspension of Sowore, Fabiyi from AAC - THISDAYLIVE

 The party had in his stead appointed Dr. Nzenwa as the Acting National Chairman.

-Oladele Ade, Acting Director Communication, in a statement said Nzenwa was until then the National Secretary of the party.
+Comrade Oladele Ade, Acting Director Communication, in a statement said Dr. Nzenwa was until then the National Secretary of the party.

 The party recalled that at its second NEC meeting in Abuja, Sowore and nine other NEC members were accused of corruption and anti-party activities, hence their suspension.

-In upholding the suspension, Justice Ekwo held that the failure of Sowore and Fabiyi to personally depose to an affidavit and enter defence in a case brought against them by the acting National Chairman, Nzenwa, was fatal to their claims.
+In upholding the suspension, Justice Ekwo held that the failure by Sowore and Fabiyi to personally deposed to an affidavit and enter defence in a case brought against them by the acting National Chairman Dr. Leonard Nzenwa was fatal to their claims.

 The court in the judgment also granted a perpetual injunction restraining the Independent National Electoral Commission( INEC) and agents from recognising Sowore and Fagbiyi as the National Chairman and Deputy National Chairman of AAC.